-In a separate meeting of Independent Directors performance ofNon-Independent Directors the Board as a whole and the Chairman of the Company wasevaluated taking into account the views of Executive Directors and Non-ExecutiveDirectors.
+In a separate meeting of the IDs the performance of theNon-Independent Directors the Board as a whole and Chairman of the Company were evaluatedtaking into account the views of Executive Directors and other Non-Executive Directors.

 The Nomination and Remuneration Committee reviewed the performance ofthe individual directors and the Board as a whole.

-In the Board meeting that followed the meeting of the independentdirectors and the meeting of Nomination and Remuneration Committee the performance of theBoard its committees and individual directors was discussed.
+In the Board meeting that followed the meeting of the IndependentDirectors and the meeting of the NRC the performance of the Board its Committees andindividual directors were discussed.